Rae699/Blog/_posts/2025-04-15-SICP-summary.md

 #### The Lower-Order Functions

-The lower-order does the actual computation.
+The lower-order function does the actual computation.
 Hence, let's define a lower-order function that specify what operation to perform.
 ```
 def add(x, y):